eyob721/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 [10-add.py](./10-add.py)

-- A pyhton function that returns the sum of two numbers.
+- A python function that returns the sum of two numbers.

 [11-pow.py](./11-pow.py)